 despite the fact that there is nothing in either model that actually suggests such a thing.
 In fact, PCA can easily be derived from a latent variable model by specifying

-In other words, the factors are orthogonal and minimize the sum-of-squared errors (this follows almost immediately from the fact that PCA is really singular value decomposition).
+The maximum likelihood solutions are then the principal components.
 There, done.
 A latent factor model giving rise to PCA.
 This is a special case of the more general maxim that all linear statistical models are just matrix factorizations with different constraints.

 Psychometrics is fond of using factor models to test theories about the relationships between different cognitive processes.
 In a typical experiment, researchers will administer a variety of tasks thought to target specific cognitive abilities (e.g. working memory, attention, inhibition, etc), or to tap into different facets of personality (e.g. introversion/extroversion), and then test claims about the relationships between these facets by formalizing those relationships into a factor model by e.g. specifying that certain variables load on specific factors and not others, or specifying that certain factors are un/correlated.
 This is, naturally, fraught with researcher degrees of freedom, and is complicated by the fact that the methods commonly used to estimate them are finicky enough that model fitting usually involves a healthy dose of “fit then remove some data then fit then remove some data then fit then remove some data” until it works.
 Fear not — the researcher is not obliged to describe all of this messiness in the final publication.